Click questions to learn more.

 We eagerly seek out advanced training opportunities and remain active within the local and national dental communities.
 Check out our About Us page to learn more about our education and associations.

 You should schedule a routine hygiene appointment every six months.
 At the time of your appointment, we have you fill out an appointment postcard with your address, which we will mail to you a month before your next appointment.
+You will also receive a text message reminder prior to your visit.

 Of course!
 We vow to treat your friends and family with the same comfortable, personalized care you receive in our office – and thank you for the referral!